 Sticky Fingers e-liquids are made with VG and PG.
 They can contain both natural and artificial flavourings, depending on the flavour.
 All Sticky Fingers e-liquids are made with a palm oil-free organic VG and a USP grade PG.
 A combination of these ingredients delivers vaping products with the yummiest flavours.

 Are Sticky Fingers E-Liquids Safe?

-The Sticky Fingers E-Liquids at Vape Store are safe to use with your advanced vapour kit or vape starter kit or vape pen.
+The Sticky Fingers E-Liquids at Vape Store are safe to use with your advanced vapour kit or vape starter kit or vape stick.
 They are made with locally sourced Australian ingredients, ensuring the quality but also the safety of the products.
 Most Sticky Fingers products are RTV, which means they are ready to vape and can directly be added to your vape.
 However, vapers should always read the instructions of the manufacturer to ensure safe use.
-Reading manufacturer instructions can also maximise the flavour you receive from your chosen e-juice or disposable vape.
+Reading manufacturer instructions can also maximise the flavour you receive from your chosen vape liquid or disposable vape stick.

 What Is PG and VG?

 Vapers who purchase their e-liquid and e-juice online will often encounter terms such as PG and VG, which relate to their e-liquids.
 But what do these terms actually mean?

 PG is the abbreviation for propylene glycol.
 This propylene glycol is often used in the production of e-juices or e-liquids.
 It forms a base for e-liquids that is known for its thin consistency as well as well-rounded flavour intensity.
 Due to its thin nature, PG liquids are unlikely to clog your vape or cause problems.